arturo-source/flights-scraper-c-sharp/README.md

 Then I execute the following commands: `dotnet new console` to create the basic program, `dotnet new gitignore` because I don't want to upload unnecessary files to GitHub.

+Now I want to learn how to fetch data, so I need an HTTP client.
+I found [System.Net.Http](https://learn.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=net-8.0) which seems that I need.

+**Note:** I realized that I cannot declare an `async void` function because you cannot do an `await` to void functions.
+The correct way to do this in C# is `async Task`.